dice-k-nakatani/cl-dead-string/README.md

 ```

-## license
+## License

-this is available under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This is available under the terms of the [MIT License](http://opensource.org/licenses/MIT).